...

 Your Budget

-Considering how a water filter fits your home, lifestyle, and budget is very important.
-You can choose a budget-friendly undersink filter system if your main goal is only to remove sediment and improve quality of taste of your water, but if you want the entire house to have pristine water, then you need to consider a Whole of House filtration system.
-The cost will depend on the type of the filter system you choose.
+Considering how a water filter system fits your home, family, lifestyle, and budget is significant.
+You can choose a budget-friendly under-sink filter system if your main goal is only to remove sediment and improve the quality and taste of your drinking water, but if you want the entire house to have pristine water, then you need to consider a whole-house filtration system.
+The cost will depend on the type of filter system you choose.

-There are different types of filtration systems at every budget level, providing different levels of efficiency.
+There are different types of filtration systems at every budget level, providing various levels of efficiency.

-The simplest of filter systems can start as low as $50.
-But these are not likely to have quality filters in them.
-The typical Whole of House (WoH) filtration and ultraviolet system that is commonly used for rainwater tanks, can start from $1,900.
+The simplest filter systems can start as low as $100, but these are unlikely to have quality filters.
+The typical Whole-of-House (WoH) filtration including a ultraviolet sterilisation system, which is commonly used for rainwater tanks, can start from $1,900.

 Other considerations for your budget include: